xxtheTruthxx/podcast/docs/index.md

 - Local setup: Recommend to use Docker container for development stages due to simplicity, isolation and portability across environments.
 - Producation setup: Use PostgreSQL hosting platforms for a managed experience and easier deployment. (e.g., [Supabase](https://supabase.com/))

+*If you want to use Supabase, you must connect via the `session pooler`.*

 #### **- Why I use Groq as the LLM API?**
 Because, It offers a free tier with good speed and perfomance, making it good choice for development or even producation. </br>
 For the `GroqClient`, I use LangChain framework.
 [LangChain](https://www.langchain.com/) is a framework that makes it easy to build application with LLMs. </br>